rodrigodsluz/database/README.md

-# A collection of database concepts which can be used to improve coding skills
+# A collection of database concepts which can be used to improve coding skills.